ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/README.md

 ## Assembly instructions.

-Pick either route A or route B.
+Pick either route A or route B. A is

 ## Route A
-This tutorial consists of 7 parts for constructing the robot platform with the hinge in the middle.
+This tutorial consists of 8 parts for constructing the robot platform with the hinge in the middle.
 It is necessary to be followed in the given order.
 After finishing the assembly, the robot is ready to be flashed with firmware!

-Parts:
 1. [Front compartment](./front_compartment.md)
 2. [Back compartment](./back_compartment.md)
 3. [Connecting the two compartments with the hinge](./hinge.md)